 - "Sharp instrument" refers not only to knives, but also to razors, machetes, or pointed instruments (e.g., chisel, broken glass, bow and arrow). - "Blunt instrument" refers to clubs, bats, rocks, etc. or a general statement of "blunt force trauma."
 If a victim is killed by the weight of a heavy object or objects, rather than by the force of impact, code "other weapon" rather than "blunt instrument." - Carbon monoxide poisoning should be coded as a poisoning.
 For deaths where carbon monoxide due to a fire was also contributory, code "Carbon monoxide poisoning" as a secondary weapon and "Fire or burns" as the primary weapon.
-Also code: "carbon monoxide source". - "Personal weapons" include fists, feet, and hands in actions such as punching, kicking or hitting.
-If the victim is manually strangled, code "Hanging, strangulation, suffocation" instead of "Personal weapon".

-- "Hanging, strangulation, suffocation" should be coded for victims who are manually strangled rather than "Personal weapons". - "Fall" covers both being pushed (as in a homicide) or jumping (as in a suicide).
+Also code: "carbon monoxide source". - Deaths involving asphyxiant (non-toxic) gases should be coded as suffocation.
+Asphyxiant gases are not normally harmful in the breathing air but become hazardous when elevated concentrations of these gases displace the normal oxygen concentration, occurring in either confined spaces (e.g., refrigerator) or direct, exclusive administration (e.g., inhaling contents of balloon filled with helium).
+Some common examples of asphyxiant gases are helium, nitrogen, argon, butane, propane. - "Personal weapons" include fists, feet, and hands in actions such as punching, kicking or hitting.
+If the victim is manually strangled, code "Hanging, strangulation, suffocation" instead of "Personal weapon". - "Fall" covers both being pushed (as in a homicide) or jumping (as in a suicide).
 Generally, if a person is at standing height, is pushed by another, and falls backward hitting his head, code weapon as "Personal weapons" due to the push.
-If a person is higher than standing height, as in a two-story balcony or on a roof, code weapon as "Fall". - For fires that cause deaths by burns or carbon monoxide poisoning, code "Fire or burns". - If a victim is noted to have died by an external force (e.g., hanging, gunshot wound, stab wound, etc.), but also was noted to have a lethal level of alcohol or drugs in his or her system, code the weapon of external force and not the poisoning.
+If a person is higher than standing height, as in a two-story balcony or on a roof, code weapon as "Fall". - For fires that cause deaths by burns or carbon monoxide poisoning, code "Fire or burns". - If a victim is noted to have died by an external force (e.g., hanging, gunshot wound, stab wound, etc.), but also was noted to have a lethal level of alcohol or drugs in his or her system, code the weapon of external force and not the poisoning. - If a victim is fatally injured falling from a bridge into a body of water, the weapon type should reflect the information in the CME report.
+That is, if the victim was noted to have drowned, weapon type should be coded as "Drowning."
+If the victim was noted to have died from injuries sustained on impact from hitting the water, weapon type should be coded as "Fall."

-Other Weapon Information: WeaponOther
+6.2 Other Weapon Information: WeaponOther

-Definition: Please put additional descriptive information about the weapon in this text box.
+Please put additional descriptive information about the weapon in this text box.
 If the weapon type is checked as "Other", please describe the weapon here.